When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

 If you’re wondering about that large ring around the Moon and what it means, you might be interested in the following.
-It’s what I discovered about the cause and relevance of Moon halos for weather prediction.
+It’s what I discovered about the cause and meaning of Moon halos used for weather prediction.

-Moon halo, large ring around the Moon seen from Earth
+Moon halo, ring around the Moon seen from Earth

 I’ve always held the belief that when you see a ring around the Moon it means rain is on the way.
 My dad told me this as a kid and it somehow stuck with me ever since.
 I guess it fits with what I’ve observed.